-The appearance of hardwood flooring is easy to maintain and a dry mop or a hardwood cleaner, is all that is required for cleaning.
-The need for wax on hardwood floors is rare and many types of flooring are now factory finished and have specific maintenance requirements.
+The appearance of engineered hardwood flooring is easy to maintain and a dry mop or a hardwood cleaner, is all that is required for cleaning.
+There is no need for wax on engineered hardwood floors this flooring is factory finished and has specific maintenance requirements.
 Refer to your builder or flooring supplier for specific instructions